PhantomCat/useful_OS_c-n-s/README.md

 ## Useful linux scripts

+### Docker
+#### Cron-driven docker build cache cleaner for gitlab-runner (not only, actually)
+From time to time docker build cache becomes a problem which uses 100% of disk space.
+[This script](linux/docker/docker_builder_cache_cleaner.sh) need to be added to cron, from where it will be see if there is a few space left.
+If disk have less space then 10% free - it will prune docker build cache.
+Every time it runs - it write log to /var/log/messages

 ### Samba
 #### AD and domain membership
 - If you need to clean all samba database files (if you're experimenting with AD membership in samba)[clean_all_bd script](linux/samba/ad/clean_all_bd.sh)